TrollFacedGamer/Blog/index.md

 # Benny's Blog

 ## Welcome to my blog
-HHi, my name is Benny I am a senior in high school.
+Hi, my name is Benny I am a senior in high school and this is my blog.

-I am currently studying Full Stack in STEAM where I learn to code in various.
+I am currently studying Full Stack in STEAM where is learn to code in various.
 I wish to become a game developer and have made some progress in this regard.
 You may find some of my works in the project section of my [Personal Website](https://trollfacedgamer.github.io/).

----

-## Kelptopia-1
+## Summer of 2024
-### introduction
+### Introduction
 Over the summer I had 3 primary activities: going to SAT Prep, working on my personal coding project, and Volunteering.
 The name of this Blog comes from the coding project which is named Kelptopia-1, despite that it was going to SAT Prep that ate up most of my summer.
 The only other thing of note was my cousin visiting my family.
 SAT Prep
 During the summer because of my poor SAT score of 1110, my mom sent me to summer school at A+ Academy.
 I went to A+ Academy from Monday to Friday, from 12:30 to 3:30.
 My experience there was all right and not much different from normal school other than the lack of student to student interactions.